bevyengine/rfcs/rfcs/53-consistent-hierarchy.md

    query parameters that do not have a parent.
  - `parent(_mut)` - returns single result from the parent of an entity.
  - `iter_children(_mut)` - returns an iterator over `(parent, child)` results from a query parameter.
-This does a depth-first traversal over the hierarchy starting at some entity.
+This does not return Children of Children.
  - `iter_descendants(_mut)` - returns an iterator over `(parent, child)` results from a query parameter.
 This does a depth-first traversal over the hierarchy starting at some entity.